-Work & Witness has been a tremendous part of our balanced attack.
+Nazarene Mission Teams (formerly called Work & Witness) have been a tremendous part of our balanced attack.
 Hundreds of Nazarenes have experienced the Lord at work on a mission field.

-To Nazarenes on some mission fields, Work & Witness means more than just Nazarene groups.
+To Nazarenes on some mission fields, a short-term mission trip team possibilities means more than just Nazarene groups.
 Other groups believe in what we're doing.
-So they send teams to help on Nazarene projects.
+So, they send teams to help on Nazarene projects.
 A couple of years ago a Reformed church group spent a week in Haiti, building benches and pulpits for several Nazarene churches.
 Youth for Christ has been especially helpful to us in Haiti.
 A dormitory on the campus of Haiti Nazarene Bible College stands as an example of their contributions there.

 Most of these examples come from Haiti.
 I've lived and ministered there.
 I know the details of Nazarene work there.
 Look elsewhere around the world where we're at work.
 There, too, you'll quickly discover many ways God is multiplying the Nazarene missionary dollar.
 Because you give, other groups and organizations are willing to invest in Nazarene missions.

 In the early 1980s two missionaries in Haiti, Steve Weber and John Burge, made some proposals to the Alberta provincial government.
 As a result, we got a grant of $75,000 for medical, nutrition, and well-drilling projects.
 Earlier development projects headed by Walter Crow and the late Charles Morrow helped channel thousands of non-Nazarene dollars into Nazarene efforts.